respondcreate/django-versatileimagefield/README.md

 ## Overview ##

-`django-versatileimagefield` gives you a simple interface for creating new images from a single image.
+The centerpiece of `django-versatileimagefield` is its `VersatileImageField` which provides a simple, flexible interface for creating new images from the image you assign to it.

 ### Model Example ###

-It works just like django's `ImageField` and can be used as a drop-in replacement.
-Here's a simple model that uses django's `ImageField`:
+`VersatileImageField` extends django's `ImageField` and can be used as a drop-in replacement for it.
+Here's a simple example model that depicts a typical usage of django's `ImageField`:

 ```python
 # models.py with `ImageField`